fpachet/max_entropy_music/README.md

 ## Features

-- Efficient implementation of Maximum Entropy models for melody generation
+- Both a pedagogical and an efficient implementation of Maximum Entropy models for melody generation
-- Optimized context creation and partition function computation
-- MIDI file processing and generation capabilities
+- Examples on MIDI files and character sequences

 ## Installation